anchore/oss-docs/content/docs/guides/sbom/getting-started.md

 **Does Syft need internet access?**

 Only for downloading container images.
-By default, scanning works offline.
+By default, scanning works offline, but Syft can download supplemental information from online sources when enabled with the `--enrich` option.

 **What about private container registries?**